logo

 “Yo, Adams!
 Still can’t afford to buy some decent clothes at the mall?”

-I heard a familiar-yet-irritating voice call out from behind me and turned to see the most annoyingly perfect face.
-One that I absolutely loathed.
+I heard a familiar-yet-irritating voice call out from behind me and turned to see the most annoyingly perfect face—one that I absolutely loathed.

 Tristan-fucking-Harris!